vixns/sprint/README.md

 ## Features

-Only `BRIDGE` networking mode is supported, port mappings are defined similarly to [Marathon 1.5](https://mesosphere.github.io/marathon/docs/networking.html#container-and-containerbridge-mode).
+Networking and port mappings are defined similarly to [Marathon 1.5](https://mesosphere.github.io/marathon/docs/networking.html).

 High availability is supported by simply scaling sprint to more instances, one of them will be elected master and all follower instances will simply proxy their requests to the master.